jasminex21/tayLyrics/README.md

 ***

 #### Some things I would like to add/update:
-- Make user interface more aesthetically pleasing and colorful
+- Overall nicer aesthetics - it's looking a little weird now
 - Possibly filter out lyrics that are < 5 words in length for medium and hard mode, and also the lyrics that are simply the same word repeated over and over
-- Add more hints; maybe something like, "The song title starts with..."
+- Add more hints; maybe something like, "The song title starts with..." or "The previous line is..."
 - Add more detailed statistics; "Your best album is... and your worst album is..."
 - Streaks
 - Saving user data (your highest %, longest streak, etc.)